B-UMMI/chewBBACA/README.md

 As from 02/02/2018 **prodigal training files** to be used are now on a separate repository.
 You can find them at https://github.com/mickaelsilva/prodigal_training_files.

 # Latest updates
-## New in 2.0.5 (14/02/2018)
-* AlleleCall : -i option accepts a single fasta file now

-## New in 2.0.7 (23/02/2018)
-* corrected bug that prevented usage of latest blast version (>=2.7.0)
-* version flag can now be used `--version`
-* instead of calling the main script `chewBBACA.py` you can now use `chewie` (if installed trought pip).

-## New in 2.0.9 (04/04/2018)
+## New in 2.0.15 (06/1/2018)
-* blast results during allele call are not saved as a file, instead are piped directly for processing
-* new option for the allele call, if genome fasta input is already a fasta of CDS use the `--CDS` option
+* Added prodigal training files to the package.
+They are now at CHEWBBACA/prodigal_training_files.

-## New in 2.0.10 (21/05/2018)
+## New in 2.0.13 (18/09/2018)
-* cgMLST profile extraction function (ExtractCgMLST) more efficient (thanks Dillon Barker)
-* new option for the allele call, size threshold previously hardcoded at 0.2 can now be changed using the `--st` option.
-Size threshold is important for the definition of ASM and ALM (alleles smaller/larger than mode).
+* when using the function `PrepExternalSchema`, older behavior would remove any locus with a single translation error while the latest change(2.0.12) would not change the original source fasta, this would make the schema unusable.
+It is now enforced that the alleles that do not translate are removed from the fasta, be sure to backup your data before using this function.

 ## New in 2.0.11 (05/06/2018)
 * corrected bug when -h on allele call
 * new option for the schema creation.
 A schema can be created based on a single fasta file, jumping the prodigal gene prediction running.
 Use `--CDS` and provide a sinfle fasta file on the `-i` input.

+## New in 2.0.10 (21/05/2018)
+* cgMLST profile extraction function (ExtractCgMLST) more efficient (thanks Dillon Barker)
+* new option for the allele call, size threshold previously hardcoded at 0.2 can now be changed using the `--st` option.
+Size threshold is important for the definition of ASM and ALM (alleles smaller/larger than mode).

-## New in 2.0.12 (01/08/2018)
+## New in 2.0.9 (04/04/2018)
-* `[Errno 21] Is a directory:` when starting allele call was removed
-* when using the function `PrepExternalSchema`, locus that had no suitable alleles (translation error) would create an empty short file.
-The output now indicates to the user which locus has no allele suitable to be used by chewbbaca and deletes the fasta file.
+* blast results during allele call are not saved as a file, instead are piped directly for processing
+* new option for the allele call, if genome fasta input is already a fasta of CDS use the `--CDS` option

-## New in 2.0.13 (18/09/2018)
+## New in 2.0.7 (23/02/2018)
-* when using the function `PrepExternalSchema`, older behavior would remove any locus with a single translation error while the latest change(2.0.12) would not change the original source fasta, this would make the schema unusable.
-It is now enforced that the alleles that do not translate are removed from the fasta, be sure to backup your data before using this function.
+* corrected bug that prevented usage of latest blast version (>=2.7.0)
+* version flag can now be used `--version`
+* instead of calling the main script `chewBBACA.py` you can now use `chewie` (if installed trought pip).

-## New in 2.0.15 (06/1/2018)
+## New in 2.0.5 (14/02/2018)
-* Added prodigal training files to the package.
-They are now at CHEWBBACA/prodigal_training_files.
+* AlleleCall : -i option accepts a single fasta file now

 ---------
 ## Check the [wiki pages](https://github.com/B-UMMI/chewBBACA/wiki) ...
 ...for a much more thorough chewBBACA walkthrough.